DennisBaksheev/DennisBaksheev/README.md

 **`Software Developer`**

 I'm a passionate computer programming student currently enrolled in the CPA program at Seneca College.
-Coding is my passion and I love learning about computer programming and software development.
-I enjoy working on personal programming projects and contributing to open-source software initiatives.
+Coding is my passion and I enjoy working on personal programming projects.
 My goal is to make a meaningful impact in the world of technology, and craft innovative and practical software solutions that solve real-world problems and improve people's lives.
-I aspire to work as a software developer in a fast-paced and dynamic environment where I can put my skills and knowledge to use in creating high-quality software products.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dennisbaksheev&label=Profile%20views&color=0e75b6&style=flat" alt="dennisbaksheev" /> </p>